Examinations

 3. in cases of certain name changes.

 Please note that the creation of duplicates is subject to a corresponding fee schedule (PDF, 82 kB) (in German).
-For your specific individual case, please contact the examination office that was originally responsible for preparing your final documents.
+For your specific individual case, please contact the examinations office that was originally responsible for preparing your final documents.